There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 Pros: This one's tricky.
 Remember that the marriage proposal is about her, not you.
 So if you're a die-hard Orioles fan and think it would be badass to propose to her at a game, well, don't.
 Only do it if she's the die-hard Orioles fan, and even then, only do it if she's obsessed.
 And don't do this in a playoff game.
 That last "playoff game" rule is less about romance and more about male-etiquette.
 Dude it's the playoffs.
 Show some respect for your team.

-Cons: If the answer's not "Yes," you'll blow $60,000 on therapy over the next 10 years to heal the scars.
+Cons: If the answer’s not “Yes,” you’ll blow $60,000 on therapy over the next 10 years to get over your humiliation.

 Cook Her Dinner